 Fellow Since 1993

-This profile was prepared when Maria Keita was elected to the Ashoka Fellowship in 1993.
+This description of Maria Keita's work was prepared when Maria Keita was elected to the Ashoka Fellowship in 1993.

 The New Idea